 Chicago, IL 60611

-At a senior living community in the Adirondacks, a small group of residents decide they’re not quite ready to go “gentle into that good night.”
-This band of displaced former city dwellers from Brooklyn and The Bronx devise a plot to prove that “old” is not a New York state of mind.
-A Jukebox for the Algonquin is a tale of those that will not be forgotten, a serious comedy about sex, drugs, and rocking chairs.
+At a senior living community in the Adirondacks, a small group of residents decide they’re not quite ready to “go gentle into that good night.”
+This band of displaced former city dwellers from Brooklyn and The Bronx hatch a plot to prove that aging is not a New York state of mind.
+A Jukebox for the Algonquin is a tale about those who will not be forgotten - a serious comedy about sex, drugs, and rocking chairs.